 or Pull rpi-rhiot Image and take a coffee too

-An other option is to pull image I’ve already built and pushed to Docker Hub
+An other option is to pull image I’ve already built and pushed to Docker Hub.
+This can save you significant build time if you’re using a compatible RaspberryPi model.

 Warning